 In 1938 five men founded Cantina Puianello.
-Subsequently, new families joined the initial project, inspiring values then shared by the new generations.
+After that, new families joined the initial project, inspiring values then shared by the new generations.

 Since then, our statute still establishes that only the grapes conferred by the members can be used in the transformation of wine, in a rare example of enhancement of the territory that goes from Scandiano to Canossa.

 The Grand Countess Matilde di Canossa is one of the most important figures of the Italian Middle Ages: lived in a period of continuous battles, intrigues and excommunications, she was able to demonstrate extraordinary strength, also enduring great pain and humiliation, showing an innate attitude to command.

 She was crowned at the Castello di Bianello in

 Quattro Castella (Reggio Emilia) by the emperor

 Henry V in 1111, with the title of Imperial Vicar of Italy.

 With this thought, the first pages of our history were written.
 Sheltered from the humid climate and frequent fogs, typical of the Emilian plain, our hills still offer a privileged micro-climate, ventilated and with a good temperature range.
 Grown on calcareous and generally clayey soils, our vineyards mainly follow the espalier training system, with vegetative containment threads, combining the Guyot pruning system.

 Spergola is a typical vine of the area that rises from Scandiano to Canossa, which finds its ideal habitat in clayey soils rich in chalk and has good resistance to drought.